rethinkdb/horizon-docs/quickstart.md

 * `var horizon = Horizon()` instantiates a [Horizon][ho] object.
 This object only has a few methods on it, for handling connection-related events and for instantiating Horizon [Collections][co].
 * [onReady()][hc] is an event handler that's executed when the client makes a successful connection to the server.
-* Our connection function simply fills in `"It works!"` into the `<h1>` tag in the document.
+* Our connection function simply fills in `"app works!"` into the `<h1>` tag in the document.
 Since this function only gets executed on a successful connection, it *does* verify that Horizon is working, but it's not leveraging RethinkDB for anything yet.
 * Also, we're sorry for the `<marquee>` tag.

 [ho]: /api/horizon